mjfrigaard/martinfrigaard-io-site/content/about.md

 ## Teaching

-At CSU Chico, I taught two undergraduate [courses](https://catalog.csuchico.edu/viewer/13/KINE/EXERNONEBS.html) Sports Epidemiology (KINE 386) and Principles of Strength and Conditioning (KINE 390), and Statistical Methods in Kinesiology Research (KINE 601).
+At CSU Chico, I taught two undergraduate [courses](https://catalog.csuchico.edu/viewer/13/KINE/EXERNONEBS.html) Sports Epidemiology (KINE 386) and Principles of Strength and Conditioning (KINE 390), and a section of the graduate course Statistical Methods in Kinesiology Research (KINE 601).

 While at UCSF I was a TA for the [Big Data course](http://ticr.ucsf.edu/courses/schedule/data_science.html) in the biostatistics department.